landrewwray/landrewwray.github.io/_posts/2023-10-19-Inside-LLaMA-2.md

 #### 2.B.
 Internal dictionaries of an LLM:

-The persistent connections in the model (curved lines in Fig. 1) cause the inputs to any given transformer layer to be partially copied over into the outputs, suggesting that the model will continue to have a relationship with these encodings over multiple transformer layers.
-So… what happens when we use the input and output dictionaries to interpret layer outputs that they would usually not have access to?
+The persistent connections in the model (curved lines in Fig. 1) cause the inputs to any given transformer layer to be partially copied over into the transformer's outputs, suggesting that the model will continue to have a relationship with the same encodings over multiple transformer layers.
+So… what happens when we use the input and output dictionaries to interpret state vectors (transformer outputs) from the middle of the transformer stack?

 Let’s consider a short prompt containing a few clear internal word relationships: “**I like the red ball, but my girlfriend likes the larger ball.
 We like to go to the basketball court to play ball together.
 It is a lot of fun.**”

-If we use the model’s input dictionary to translate internal transformer layer outputs, we get plots like these:
+Using the input dictionary results in plots like these:

 <img src="/docs/assets/img/Input_dict_like.png" target = "_blank" rel = "noreferrer noopener" alt = "Input dict word amplitudes" width="500"/>
 <img src="/docs/assets/img/Input_dict_ball.png" target = "_blank" rel = "noreferrer noopener" alt = "Input dict word amplitudes" width="500"/>